ma8u/board-card-games/README.md

-# About
+## About
-Apps and crafts on the fields of Science, Technology, Engineering, Arts, Mathematics (S.T.E.A.M.) in the raw form.
+Apps and crafts on the fields of Science, Technology, Engineering, Arts and Mathematics (S.T.E.A.M.) in the raw form.

 ## Getting Started
 Choose one of the available games, read the instructions, download a copy of the game components and play.
 Extra interesting activity (especially with kids) would be to color the game components as you like.